Ah! My Goddess: The Movie: Reception

 T.H.E.M.
 Anime Reviews described the animation and music of the movie as "absolutely beautiful", and gave the movie a perfect rating.
 Anime News Network praised the blend of CGI and cel artwork for the movie, and the casting choices for the dub.
 Sequential Tart criticised the film's lack of comedy and dub acting, but praised the artwork.
+As of May 2026, there is no tomatometer score for the movie, but the popcornmeter score rests at 88% with over 250 user reviews.